 Generally, officers of the Corporation or of its subsidiaries do not have employment contracts.
-However, employment proposals made in connection with certain acquisitions carried out by the Corporation may contain specific terms and conditions in case of termination of employment, which provide for the payment of indemnities.
-As at October 28, 2018 the President and Chief Executive Officer is the only Named Executive Officer who has an employment contract containing termination of employment provisions.
+However, employment proposals made in connection with certain acquisitions or new hires carried out by the Corporation may contain specific terms and conditions in case of termination of employment, which may provide for the payment of indemnities.
+As at October 27, 2019, the President and Chief Executive Officer and the President, TC Transcontinental Packaging are the only Named Executive Officers who have an employment contract containing termination of employment provisions.
 The following table explains the applicable treatment for the different compensation programs according to the circumstances leading to the termination of employment.
-If a provision is applied differently for Mr. François Olivier, in accordance with his employment agreement, this provision is identified in a note below the table.
+If a provision is applied differently for Mr. François Olivier, in accordance with his employment contract, this provision is identified in a note below the table.
+Mr. Thomas Morin's employment contract does not have any impact on the provisions covered by the table.